 [PhD – What’s coming next] Career options after your PhD (September 30, 2020)

-The first workshop of our new workshop series PhD – What’s coming next? will take place on September 30, 14.00-17.00 online.
-You will get an overview on the diverse options after completion your PhD.
-The workshop is not only addressed to PhD students in the final phase, beginners are also welcome!
+The first workshop of our new workshop series PhD – What’s coming next? took place on September 30, 14.00-17.00 online.
+People got an overview on the diverse options after completion of PhD.
+The workshop was not only addressed to PhD students in the final phase, beginners were also welcome!

 Continue reading “[PhD – What’s coming next] Career options after your PhD (September 30, 2020)”